snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/local.rst

 Single Machine Setup
 --------------------

-Local deployment involves running all the Snooze system components: Bootstrap Node (BN), Group Leader (GL), Group Managers (GMs), and Local Controller (LCs) as well as dependencies: Apache ZooKeeper and libvirtd on the same machine (e.g. your laptop).
+Local deployment involves running all the Snooze system components: Bootstrap Node (BN), Group Leader (GL), Group Managers (GMs), Local Controller (LCs), Snoozeimages and SnoozeEC2,  as well as dependencies: Apache ZooKeeper, libvirtd ( and optionnally apache Cassandra and Rabbitmq) on the same machine (e.g. your laptop).

 Hardware and OS requirement